 Claiming loss relief on a share disposal.

-It should be mentioned that relief is restricted in circumstances where the loss arises as result of a company's reconstruction for capital gains tax purposes.
+What's more, relief is restricted where the loss arises as result of a company's reconstruction for capital gains tax purposes.

 Shares - qualifying conditions required

-In order to claim income tax loss relief on a share disposal you must ensure the shares qualify.
-Therefore, the shares must fulfil one of the following qualifying conditions:
+To claim income tax loss relief, you must ensure the shares fulfil one of the following qualifying conditions:

 Qualifying trading company

-There are a number of stipulations which are attached to what is termed a qualifying trading company and these are set out in the taxes legislation and HMRC's guidance.
-In addition, the taxes legislation was amended in 2020 so that non-UK companies can potentially qualify.
+The definition of a qualifying trading company is set out in the taxes legislation and HMRC's guidance.
+Additionally, the taxes legislation was amended in 2020 so that non-UK companies can potentially qualify.

 Amount of relief available

-A claim for share loss relief is subject to a limit of the higher of £50,000 or 25% of your adjusted net income.
+A claim for share loss relief is limited to the higher of £50,000 or 25% of your adjusted net income.
 However, the restriction does not apply to losses arising from investments in EIS or SEIS qualifying shares.

 Conditions applied to individuals

 To qualify for relief you must have subscribed for the shares.
 However they can have been subscribed for by your spouse or civil partner and transferred to you.
-A subscription may also be made by a nominee on your behalf or on behalf of joint owners.
+Also a subscription may be made by a nominee on your behalf or on behalf of joint owners.

 To subscribe is defined as meaning the shares are issued by the company in consideration for money or money's worth.

-HMRC have argued previously that relief is not available for jointly-owned shares.
-However they have now confirmed a policy change which means that for joint owners Income Tax relief is divided equally between the joint owners.
+HMRC have argued that relief is not available for jointly-owned shares.
+However, they have now confirmed a policy change which means that for joint owners Income Tax relief is divided equally between the joint owners.

 Share for share exchanges

 Occasionally, shares are acquired as a result of a share for share exchange.
 Typically this happens when one company buys out or takes over another company.
-In this situation, you are treated as if you subscribed for shares in the new company.
+So, in this situation, you're treated as if you subscribed for shares in the new company.

-In order to claim relief in this scenario, firstly the shares in the old company must have qualified if share relief had been claimed on them.
+To claim relief, firstly the shares in the old company must have qualified if EIS relief had been claimed on them.
 Secondly, the shares in the new company must also have qualified for share loss relief if acquired by subscription.

-If shares in the new company do not qualify then relief is restricted to the amount of consideration received (if any) on the exchange of shares in the new company.
-This could prove to be a nasty shock as your loss will potentially be restricted to the subscription price of the shares in the old company.
-In practice this may be considerably lower than the shares when they are valued on a company takeover.
+If shares in the new company do not qualify then relief is restricted to the amount of consideration received on exchanging shares in the new company.
+However, your loss will potentially be restricted to the subscription price of the shares in the old company.
+Therefore, in practice this may be considerably lower than the shares when they are valued on a company takeover.

 For more useful information, check out our Ebooks here.